fmauceri/IS_2016/README.md

 Instructions for running the simulation can be found in the `ControlPanel...maxpat` file

 ####Future Work:
 - Visually connect boids in same neighborhood (output a matrix from external with each boid and its neighbors) This will make neighborhoods / clusters more visually obvious
-- Implement Quicksort in the external for performance (currently doing a jitter bubble sort in the max patch)
 - Fix visual jump (Improve efficiency in message passing / handling of FlockIDs?)
 - Movable / Multiple Attractors
 - Implement the deletion of boids (age?)